 These economic factors explain why the cow starves in the land in which it is venerated.
-It must, however, be admitted that there is a good deal of callousness about the treatment the cattle receive at the hands of the ignorantly selfish gowalas (cowherds and dairymen) in India.
-The Indian can easily ask Miss Mayo to spare him the sermon on his flaying goats alive when she knows that in her own country and in the European countries infinitely more callous things are done for the sake of feathers and furs for ladies.
+It must however be admitted that there is a good deal of callousness about the treatment the cattle receive at the hands of the ignorantly selfish gowalas (cowherds and dairymen) in India.
+The Indian can easily ask Miss Mayo to spare him the sermon on his flaying goats alive when she knows in her own country and in the European countries infinitely more callous things are done for the sake of feathers and for furs for ladies.
 But that reply does not absolve Indian gowalas from the sin of the abominable practices like phooka.
-It must in fairness be pointed out, however, that cow-slaughter on a large scale is a new factor in India.
-The interests of the government of foreign exploiters appear to conflict with those of the nation.
-For the sake of the meat and hides export industry foreigners from Brazil and other countries are allowed a free hand by the government. post-War cattle famine in the West has wrought havoc among Indian milch cattle.
-The foreign buyers come as a disturbing factor, tempting the gowalas to make milch cattle unfit for milking after one or two lactations by practices like phooka, for the sake of a little commercial gain.
-As a recent authority, Mr. N. Chatterjee, points out in a foot-note in his carefully written and welldocumented volume already referred to:
+It must in fairness be pointed out, however, that cow slaughter on a large scale is a new factor in The interests of the government of foreign exploiters appear to conflict with those of the nation.
+For the sake of the meat and hides export industry foreigners from Brazil and other countries are allowed a free hand by the government.
+The post-war cattle famine in the West has wrought havoc for Indian milch cattle.
+The foreign buyers come as a disturbing factor tempting the gowalas to make milch cattle unfit for milking after one or two lactations by practices like phooka for the sake of a little commercial gain.
+As Mr. Chatterjee points out:

-^{}The Condition of Cattle in India by N. Chatterjee (Foreword by Sir John Woodroffe, Calcutta All India Cow Conference Association, 1926), p.
+^{}N. Chatterjee: The Condition of Cattle in India.
+Foreword by Sir John Woodroffe (All-India Cow Conference Association, Calcutta, 1926), p.
 14.

-"In countries where people are accustomed to flesh-eating, they raise a particular type of cattle for meat purposes...
+"In countries where people are accustomed to flesh-eating, they raise a particular type of cattle for meat purposes....
 They never brook the idea of slaughtering their milch cattle.
-But here we have no such provision, and the 'best milkers are being sent to the towns...and are being slaughtered in large numbers'."
+But here we have no such provision, and the 'best milkers are being sent to the towns,....and are being slaughtered in large numbers'"